Shadowing Japanese: Super Resources to Get You Shadowing Better Than a Parrot

-But do you know that parroting is just another word for shadowing, which is basically the natural way humans acquire language?
+Parroting is just another word for shadowing, which is basically the natural way humans acquire language.

-Think about how a child learns to speak.
-Most little ones repeat what they hear.
-They mimic what’s being said.
+Think about how a child learns to speak—most little ones repeat what they hear (i.e., they mimic what’s being said).

-Let’s check out some slick materials that’ll have you shadowing Japanese immediately!
+Let’s check out some slick materials that’ll have you shadowing Japanese right away.

 What Is Japanese Shadowing?

-Shadowing as a method of language learning gained a good reputation thanks to Alexander Arguelles, an American linguist who’s fluent in many languages.
-He’s a proponent of the shadowing technique that he developed—a spin-off of natural language learning.
+Shadowing, as a method of language learning, gained a good reputation thanks to Alexander Arguelles, an American linguist who’s fluent in 50 languages.
+He’s a proponent of shadowing as a spin-off of natural language learning.

 The basic concept is only marginally different from what we all did to learn our native tongue.